Terranova Sappo Minulio

 Terranova Sappo Minulio is a comune (municipality) in the Province of Reggio Calabria in the Italian region Calabria, located about 80 km southwest of Catanzaro and about 35 km northeast of Reggio Calabria.
 As of 31 December 2004, it had a population of 556 and an area of 9.0 km2.

 Terranova Sappo Minulio borders the following municipalities: Molochio, Taurianova, Varapodio.

+A small community of Italians from Terranova Sappo Minulio can be found in Sydney, Australia along with their descendants.